fstqwq/BadAppleJuicer/README.md

 ![Demo on MCU](chip_demo/demo.gif)

-There is also a demo program to display the video using ASCII art in unix console.
+There is also a demo program to display the video using ASCII art in UNIX console.

 ## Details